JonZudell/manifest/README.md

 stdout JSON to comment on the PR/diffs, fail the build, etc.

 ## Try Manifest
-Execute the following command from your repository `docker run -it -v $(pwd):/app -e MANIFEST_GITHUB_TOKEN=$MANIFEST_GITHUB_TOKEN ghcr.io/jonzudell/manifest/manifest:v0.0.10`

 ## Installing Manifest

 Run `go install github.com/blakewilliams/manifest/cmd/manifest` or clone+build from source.
+If you prefer to run manifest in a docker container the following command can be executed at the root of your project.
+`docker run -it -v $(pwd):/app -e MANIFEST_GITHUB_TOKEN=$MANIFEST_GITHUB_TOKEN ghcr.io/jonzudell/manifest/manifest:v0.0.10`
 ## Usage

 The primary usage of `manifest` is via `manifest inspect`, which can be configured directly in the CLI (see `manifest inspect help`) or a configuration file in your root directory called `manifest.config.yaml`: